 Vallecito Reservoir

 This reservoir, the largest body of water in the La Plata County, is at relatively high elevation at 8,000 feet, surrounded by ponderosa pine and mixed-conifer forests.
 Popular with locals and tourists, the area can be busy on weekends and in the summer; amenities are available in the area, including lodging, groceries and gas.
 In migration, the water can attract loons, grebes, gulls, and quite a few species of ducks, including the occasional Barrow’s Goldeneye in winter.
-In October, dozens of Bald Eagles may gather at the lake, attracted by a plentiful supply of kokanee salmon.
+Osprey are plentiful here, and you might catch sight of a few Bald Eagles.
 The forests around the lake support breeding Grace’s Warblers, Hammond’s, Dusky, and Cordilleran Flycatchers, and Dusky Grouse.
 Bears are in the area, but mule deer are a more likely sighting.

 County: La Plata